reduxkotlin/NameGameSampleApp/README.md

 ## Architecture

 A `GameEngine` object holds the state of the app in a redux store and provides a methods for views (fragments/UIViewControllers) to "attach".
 The `GameEngine` is initialized in the Application class on Android, and the AppDelegate on iOS.
+Because this `GameEngine` and the store is created at the application scope, the application state survives between ViewControllers/Fragments and rotation.
 Each view must attach/detach from the GameEngine when it is visible.  `GameEngine.attachView(view)` returns the appropriate presenter for the view.

 `BaseNameGameViewFragment` & `BaseNameGameViewController` handle attaching/detaching the presenter at the appropriate lifecycle methods.
 Each Fragment/ViewController extends from these.